se-edu/guides/tutorials/ab3TracingCode.md

 <img src="images/tracing/modelhasPerson.png" alt="setPredicate" width="600">

-2. This reveals our first pass of control to `Addressbook`
+1. This reveals our first pass of control to `Addressbook`.
-2. Upon further inspection, the `Addressbook` is merely invoking the contains method of its internal list of persons.
+1. Upon further inspection, the `Addressbook` is merely invoking the contains method of its internal list of persons.
    [Remember](#what-is-filteredlist), this is the same list that the `ModelManager`'s `FilteredList` wraps around.
-3. Stepping over again brings us to `model.setPerson` which again further calls on `Addressbook` to `setPerson` as it has access to its internal list.
+1. Stepping over again brings us to `model.setPerson` which again further calls on `Addressbook` to `setPerson` as it has access to its internal list.

 ### Filtering the FilteredPersons

 1. Now we should be at `model.updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)`.
    <img src="images/tracing/setPredicate.png" alt="setPredicate" width="800">
-2. Stepping into this method, we see it calls `filteredPersons.setPredicate(predicate)`.
+1. Stepping into this method, we see it calls `filteredPersons.setPredicate(predicate)`.
-3. Predicates enable filtering the list based on specific criteria. _Hint: Another feature uses this too!_
+1. Predicates enable filtering the list based on specific criteria. _Hint: Another feature uses this too!_.
-4. For `EditCommand`, `PREDICATE_SHOW_ALL_PERSONS` is used to clear any existing filters, ensuring that all persons are displayed.
+1. For `EditCommand`, `PREDICATE_SHOW_ALL_PERSONS` is used to clear any existing filters, ensuring that all persons are displayed.
-5. A `CommandResult` is returned with a message displaying edited `Person`.
+1. A `CommandResult` is returned with a message displaying edited `Person`.

 <box type="tip" seamless>
 How can you use what you learnt to develop a sort feature?